natanai/nvc-app/README.md

   live under the `Source Links` column.
 - **Situations.csv** – situations list their relationships via `Related Feelings` and `Related Needs`, with an optional `Slug Override` to customise URLs.
-- **Strategies.csv** – the contributor details stay inline alongside each strategy (`Contributor Name`, `Contributor Location`) so additions can be made directly in the sheet.
+- **Strategies.csv** – each row keeps the contributor details inline and now offers an optional `Slug Override` column alongside `Strategy Summary`, `Supports Needs`, `Contributor Name`, and `Contributor Location` so editors can lock URLs before renaming a strategy.

+The data build now validates strategy slugs and relationship lookups, failing fast when a need references an unknown strategy or when two strategies share the same slug.

 Run `npm run build:data` after editing any of these spreadsheets to regenerate the JSON dataset and static pages.